Junior Livestock Association

 Do you want your check early?
-Youth (or one representative from their family) who either sign up or attend training for counter and tech shifts along with work and sign in for their shift, will be able to get their sale checks a week earlier than those who do not.
+Youth (or one representative from their family) who work a sale shift will be able to get their sale checks a week earlier than those who do not.
 Shifts that count for getting checks early: All the above listed volunteer shifts, working the JLA luncheon (bringing food does not count), helping with set up/tear down of the sale ring, helping with the thank you table.
 ALL SHIFTS MUST SIGN IN AT THE BACK OFFICE TO RECEIVE CREDIT.

 - Proxy Form (fillable PDF; for buyers who cannot attend the sale)

-- Buyers who cannot attend the sale can give premiums prior to fair using this form, which is due by TBD for 2021 by 5 p.m. to the Extension office.
-Buyers who wish to give premiums after (TBD for 2021) must use the premium logs at the sale; these premiums are due by Friday by noon (this is the day after the sale).
+- Buyers who cannot attend the sale can give premiums prior to fair using this form, which is due by July 5, 2023, by 5 p.m. to the Extension office.
+Buyers who wish to give premiums after must use the premium logs at the sale; these premiums are due by Friday, July 14, by noon (this is the day after the sale).
 No premiums are accepted after Friday at noon.

 - Buyers passes – handed out at the Buyer's Workshop or pick up from Extension office (two per youth for new buyers; last year’s buyers are mailed passes in June)